 Dora – “I came home and forgot I was working today.”

-She was a coworker, not an employee, so I hope this still counts.
+She was a coworker, not an employee, so I hope this still counts as one of the funny excuses of being late to work.

 A fresh hire, and trouble from the start.